-While first-generation blockchain applications, such as Bitcoin, primarily focused on decentralized digital currencies, second-generation blockchain applications introduced more sophisticated functionalities.
-These advancements allowed for broader use cases beyond simple peer-to-peer transactions, laying the groundwork for smart contracts, decentralized applications (dApps), and improved scalability.
-Second-generation blockchains are often characterized by their enhanced programmability, consensus mechanisms, and adaptability to various industries.
+While first-generation blockchain applications, such as Bitcoin, primarily focused on decentralised digital currencies, second-generation blockchain applications introduced more sophisticated functionalities.
+These advancements allowed for broader use cases beyond simple peer-to-peer transactions, laying the groundwork for smart contracts, decentralised applications (dApps), and improved scalability.
+Enhanced programmability, consensus mechanisms, and adaptability to various industries often characterise second-generation blockchains.

 Smart Contracts